-Chicago is home to some amazing museums, so you should definitely try to hit at least one on your trip.
+This city is home to some incredible museums, and at least one should be on your Chicago itinerary.
 If I had to recommend just one, I’d go with the Field Museum.
 This natural history museum has a vast and impressive collection and it’s tons of fun to explore.

 3. Free public art

-One of the coolest things you’ll see on this self-guided tour is definitely the Cloud Gate.
-More commonly referred to as the Bean, this funky stainless steel sculpture gives off a funhouse mirror effect that makes for some awesome photos.
+One of the coolest things you’ll see on this self-guided tour is definitely the Cloud Gate – one of the best places in Chicago to visit.
+More commonly referred to as the Bean, this funky stainless steel sculpture gives off a funhouse mirror effect that makes awesome photos.

 Chicago is one of the most diverse cities in the US, meaning there are several ethnic neighborhoods where you can experience the culture of the immigrants who founded them.